William Jenkins (coal merchant)

-Sir William Albert Jenkins (9 September 1878 – 23 October 1968) was a Welsh coal exporter and ship owner and Liberal politician.
+Sir William Albert Jenkins (9 September 1878 – 23 October 1968) was a Welsh coal exporter, ship owner and Liberal politician.

 Family

 Jenkins was born in Swansea the son of Daniel and Elizabeth Jenkins.
 In 1906 he married Beatrice Tyler of Pirbright in Surrey.
 His wife died in 1967.

 Career

 At the age of 13 years, Jenkins went to work as an office boy in the Swansea docks where he acquired a thorough knowledge of the coal and shipping trades.
 He later set up his own business W A Jenkins & Co, wholesale coal and coke factors and shipbrokers.
 His business expanded greatly during World War One.
 He served for some years as President of the Swansea Chamber of Trade and was Fellow of the Institute of Chartered Shipbrokers.